 Our teaching staff are experienced and established writers who have a breadth of experience across literary genres, from novels, prose and plays, to poetry and song.

 Our creative writing teaching team has a breadth of experience in the literatures of different cultures and different forms.
-Our current teaching staff include poet and short story writer Philip Terry, novelist James Canton, novelist and camper Matthew de Abaitua, poet and performance-writer Holly Pester, poet, fisherman and memoirist Chris McCully, and award-winning playwrights Elizabeth Kuti and Jonathan Lichtenstein.
+Our current teaching staff include poet and short story writer Philip Terry, non-fiction and wild writer James Canton, novelist and camper Matthew de Abaitua, poet and performance-writer Holly Pester, poet, fisherman and memoirist Chris McCully, and award-winning playwrights Elizabeth Kuti and Jonathan Lichtenstein.